Uzerche, ranked among the 100 Most Beautiful Detours in France

 A small community developed around the chapel; it has become the current Sainte-Eulalie District.

 Is Uzerche the Gallic Uxellodunum?

 This exceptional situation attracted men since the remotest times.

-The Gauls built their oppidum on the spur more than two thousand years ago.
+The Gauls built their oppidum (fort) on the spur more than two thousand years ago.

 The name of their fortified city remains, however, at the heart of a polemic!

 Some indeed believe it was the mythical Uxellodunum, the last Gallic stronghold seized by the troops of Julius Caesar during his conquest of Gaul.

 No evidence has been found to date, in order to support any of these assumptions.

 All we know is that the Romans enlarged and improved the Gallic oppidum of Uzerche some 2000 years ago.